Pokemon TCG Beginner Guide 2025: How to Start Playing

 Your 60-card deck is obviously the star of the show, but you'll also need some basic accessories.
 Damage counters help you track how much damage your Pokemon have taken - you can use the official glass beads, dice, or even coins in a pinch.
 A coin is essential for all those "flip a coin" effects you'll encounter.
 And those 6 Prize cards?
 They're just cards from your deck set aside at the start of each game.

-If you're just dipping your toes in the water, the Battle Academy ($19.99) is absolutely perfect.
+When it comes to starter products for 2025, I always recommend starting small and building up.
+The Battle Academy ($19.99) is absolutely perfect if you're just dipping your toes in the water.
 It comes with three pre-built decks featuring Charizard, Raichu, and Mewtwo, plus a playmat and all the accessories you need.
 The instruction booklet walks you through your first games step by step.

 For those ready to dive deeper, the Trainer's Toolkit ($39.99) is fantastic value.
 It includes essential cards for deck building like Professor's Research and Ultra Ball - cards you'll use in virtually every competitive deck.
 The Elite Trainer Box ($49.99) gives you that premium experience with booster packs, sleeves, and a sturdy box to store your collection.